IBM-Cloud/terraform-provider-ibm/website/docs/d/is_instances.html.markdown

 ## Argument reference
 The input parameters that you need to specify for the data source.

+- `resource_group` - (optional, string) Resource Group ID to filter the instances attached to it.
 - `vpc` - (Optional, String) The VPC ID to filter the instances attached.
+- `vpc_crn` - (optional, string) VPC CRN to filter the instances attached to it.
 - `vpc_name` - (Optional, String) The name of the VPC to filter the instances attached.

 ## Attribute reference
 In addition to all argument reference list, you can access the following attribute references after your data source is created.